ranvd/riscv-simple-cpu/readme.md

 * [gtkwave](https://gtkwave.sourceforge.net/) is the tool for inspect the signal value.
 By using this, you can easiy observe the signal and check if there are some unexpect signals.

 ## Accepted Instruction
 I support rv32im instruction, expect the `FENCE` in standard instruction.
 The standard testing code is in `testbench/`.
-The testing code is accessed from [riscv github](https://github.com/riscv-software-src/riscv-tests).
+The testing code is from [riscv github](https://github.com/riscv-software-src/riscv-tests).

 ## Usage